mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 ---

 Over the years, [Math and Pencil](http://www.mathandpencil.com) has gone from developing Django applications from mostly backend applications written in all Python to developing large front-end applications using Backbone.js + RESTful APIs.
-There are a lot of reasons for this, but in general, one-page javascript apps tend to flow a lot more smoothly - you can avoid full page requests using Backbone.history, and you can write a lot less code by using RESTful API calls to updated data on the server.
+There are a lot of reasons for this, but in general, one-page javascript apps tend to flow a lot more smoothly - you can avoid full page requests using Backbone.history, and you can write a lot less code by using RESTful API calls to update data on the server.

 There are a few different frameworks for setting up RESTful API calls using Django's ORM.
 For Postgres/MySQL backends, the following frameworks are available